Pedrojok01/fury-racing/backend/README.md

 - **Viem**: to communicate with the smart contracts
 - **AWS Lambda**: to host the functions
 - **Serverless Framework**: to deploy the functions
-- **CloudWatch BridgeEvents**: to schedule the cron jobs and update the weather every hour
+- **Chainlink Functions & Chainlink Automation**: to schedule the cron jobs and update the weather every hour

 ## Getting Started